 It is not necessarily difficult to install a car audio capacitor, however it can be dangerous because they are capable of storing and discharging so much energy, even enough to weld objects together.
 Make sure to read the safety and installation instructions in detail before attempting to install one yourself.
 It should also come with a light bulb or a resistor so that it can be safely discharged.
 If you have never installed a capacitor before, take special care to read the instructions and act safely.

-Before you begin, be sure to disconnect the ground cable from the car battery, and to take out the in-line fuse on the amp’s power wire that is next to the battery.
+Before you begin, be sure to disconnect the ground cable from the car battery using the right tools, and to take out the in-line fuse on the amp’s power wire that is next to the battery.

 The capacitor should be installed very close to the amplifier using short wires, as this will mean that the extra charge will not have to travel as far to reach the amplifier.
 They generally come with two terminals and a distribution block.
 Hook up the positive terminal directly to the same positive lead that goes to the amplifier’s positive connection, using the same gauge wire the amplifier uses.
 This is typically done with the distribution block, connecting the power coming from your battery directly to the capacitor’s positive terminal.
 Next, connect the negative terminal directly to chassis ground, just like your amplifier.
 Ideally, you will want to use the same bolt that the amp uses for ground, making sure that all of the paint is removed where you are putting the chassis ground and that all of the connections are secure.

 The final step is to charge your capacitor, taking care not to charge it too quickly, as this could result in the destruction of your capacitor.

 How Long Do Car Audio Capacitors Last?